ChrissChris/messenger-app-express/README.md

 - **The app provides login/register forms where users can register and Log-In**

-- **Once logged into the app the users can exchange and send messages between them**
+- **Once logged into the app the users can exchange and send messages between each other**

 <br/>